gabrielbdornas/braico.me/docs/blog/posts/20240626_python_course_1.md

     print(age) # (1)!
     ```

-    1. :man_raising_hand: Never be afraid to the error messages.
+    1. :man_raising_hand: Be never afraid to error messages.
 They tend to be really useful.
 Just read it.
 Then, try to figure it out what's going on.

 - Refactoring the code to fix the error: